How to Complete Your Adoption Home Study in Alaska

 How to Prepare for a Successful Alaska Adoption Home Study

 The most important factor in preparing for a successful home study is working with a dedicated adoption specialist.
 It’s going to be difficult to do this on your own.
-An adoption specialist from American Adoptions can give you the guidance you need to prepare.
+When you work with our agency, an adoption specialist from American Adoptions can give you the guidance you need to prepare.
 We work with hundreds of hopeful adoptive parents each year, and we know what it takes to have a successful home study for adoption in Alaska.

 Some of the most important ways to prepare are: